 Image 3: Certificate Validity Verification

-1. The browser verifies the certificate’s integrity
+1. The browser confirms the certificate’s integrity

-2. The browser verifies the certificate’s validity
+2. The browser confirms the certificate’s validity

 3. The browser checks the certificate’s revocation status